Life Insurance in Estate Planning

 Life insurance proceeds are not subject to income taxes and were designed to be paid immediately in cash to the beneficiary upon the death of the insured without having to go through probate.
 However, if the beneficiary designation is not valid or the beneficiary is a minor, incapacitated or deceased at the time, or if the beneficiary is “my estate,” the proceeds will have to go through probate court proceedings.

 For most people, it is best to have your living trust be the owner and beneficiary of your policies.
 This will give you more control over the proceeds than if they are paid to an individual beneficiary.
 Also, proceeds that are kept in a trust are protected from a beneficiary’s creditors (bankruptcy and divorce proceedings), predators (those with undue influence) and irresponsible spending.

 That said, life insurance proceeds are generally included in your estate for estate tax purposes.
-With the federal estate tax exemption currently at more than $5 million, this is not a concern for most people.
+With the federal estate tax exemption currently at $11.4 million, this is not a concern for most people.
 But if the amount of your life insurance pushes you beyond the federal estate tax exemption (or beyond your state’s exemption), your attorney will probably recommend that you have an irrevocable life insurance trust for your insurance policies.

 If you are single and your net estate, including life insurance, is more than the federal estate tax exemption, or if you are married and your total net estate is more than two exemptions, an irrevocable life insurance trust can reduce your estate taxes.

 Life insurance proceeds for which you have any “incidents of ownership” (policies you can borrow against, assign, or cancel, or for which you can revoke an assignment, or name or change the beneficiary) are included in your taxable estate when you die.
 Currently, every dollar over the federal exemption is taxed at 40%.